actualbudget/actual/docs/install/pikapods.md

 ![](/img/pikapods-setup/pikapods-1-register-login.png)

-Click on the **register** inside the blue banner, which will take you to the user registration screen.
+Click on the **register** link inside the blue banner, which will take you to the user registration screen.

 ## The user registration screen